Health Data, From AHIMA, President's Message

 What is the goal?
 In its simplest form, it is to provide timely and seamless access to information that can optimize health outcomes and improve patient care.
 But often, the work we do can feel separate from real people and real experiences.
 Put yourself in the shoes of a daughter or son who feels helpless because the information they need is not easily accessed … then consider the work we do.

-For example, let me tell you about my dad.
+For example, let me t

 He’s 75 years old and lives in Nevada.
 That’s roughly 1,700 miles away from where I live in southeastern Wisconsin.
 He has nine different physicians.
 That’s nine different offices he calls to get on their schedule and nine different experts telling him what to do.
 At appointments, he’ll get out his iPhone and take a picture of what the doctor gave him that day and text it to me.
 I do my best to piece it all together.